arfc/dcwrapper/dakota/oat/cooling-time/README.md

 To analyze the results for the proliferation risk evaluation metric from these sqlite files, use the `cooling-time-pu.ipynb` jupyter notebook.
-However, before being able to run the jupyter notebook, you need to rerun `dakota -i cooling-time-exp.in -o cooling-time-exp.out` This will generate 5 sqlite output files in the `../../../cyclus-files/oat/cooling-time/` directory.
+However, before being able to run the jupyter notebook, you need to run this is the command line:

+`dakota -i cooling-time-exp.in -o cooling-time-exp.out`

+This will generate 5 sqlite output files in the `../../../cyclus-files/oat/cooling-time/` directory.
 The distinction between these output files and the non-exp ones is that these cyclus input